cjee21/Check-UEFISecureBootVariables/README.md

 > [!IMPORTANT]
 > The DBX checking in `Check UEFI PK, KEK, DB and DBX` is made for x64 and arm64 systems.
 If you are using an x86 or arm system, it is necessary to replace the `*.bin` files with ones for your system architecture and edit their filenames in the PowerShell script (`Check UEFI PK, KEK, DB and DBX.ps1`) accordingly.
 The `*.bin` files for various architectures can be obtained from [github.com/microsoft/secureboot_objects](https://github.com/microsoft/secureboot_objects/tree/main/PostSignedObjects/DBX).

+> [!WARNING]
+> Disabling Secure Boot should be avoided.
+If Windows is booted when Secure Boot is turned off, all the Secure Boot and UEFI-related configurations are reset.
+This may include the deletion of UEFI variables for LSA protection, SkuSiPolicy.p7b and SBAT, requiring them to be set/updated again.

 ## Before using

 Obtain a copy of the contents of this repository from https://github.com/cjee21/Check-UEFISecureBootVariables/archive/refs/heads/main.zip and extract all contents from the ZIP file.